-Platte River Power Authority is pleased to host and sponsor the second annual NoCo Time Trials, a solar and battery model car competition for middle school students from Platte River’s owner communities of Estes Park, Fort Collins, Longmont and Loveland.
+Platte River Power Authority is pleased to host and sponsor the NoCo Time Trials, a solar and battery model car competition for middle school students from Platte River’s owner communities of Estes Park, Fort Collins, Longmont and Loveland.

 - Support STEM education by providing a practical opportunity to meet NGSS middle school standards for physical science